Safety

 Past fires

-At 2pm on April 29, 2018, a large-scale fire broke out at Tsutsumi Plant, causing a great deal of trouble and concern for the local community, our business partners and our shareholders.
-To ensure this kind of issue does not reoccur we hold the worldwide Toyota Boshoku Group Fire Prevention Day annually on April 29.
+At 2pm on April 29, 2018, a large-scale fire broke out at Tsutsumi Plant, causing a great deal of trouble and concern for the local community, our business partners and our stakeholders.
+We hold the worldwide Toyota Boshoku Group Fire Prevention Day annually on April 29, and in order to ensure this kind of issue does not reoccur, activities are conducted globally that enhance the awareness and actions of each and every company member.

 Development of global standards for fire prevention

-While the firefighting laws and regulations differ between countries and regions, we have formulated global standards for the management of hazardous materials and fire alarms, etc., based on past cases of fires, in order to conduct fire prevention activities from the same perspective globally.
+While the fire-related laws and regulations differ between countries and regions, we believe it is important to conduct fire prevention activities consistently on a global basis.
+To this end, we have formulated global standards for the management of hazardous materials and fire alarms, etc., based on past cases of fires.
 We have also created a fire prevention inspection checklist based on global standards, and the entire Toyota Boshoku group conducts fire prevention inspections.